darena-solutions/bluebuttonpro-public/docs/source/getting-started.rst

    and accessible by the user.
 This type of application is a **Public** application.

-   If the client is a web application where the source code is hosted on a server and not accessible by users, then this type o fapplication is a **Private** application.
+   If the client is a web application where the source code is hosted on a server and not accessible by users, then this type of application is a **Private** application.
 In this situation, a client secret will be generated for the application.

    If the registration type is **Bulk Export**, then this value will remain **Public**.